KalinToshev/React-JS-Tutorial/README.md

 In this README file i will upload the link to every source i used, such as youtube tutorials and etc.

-My goal is to became a full-stack web developer.
-So far i have knowedge of Java and Spring framework for the back-end part, and now it's time to learn something for the front-end part, so i decided this to be React.
-I hope this journey to be fun :)
+My primary objective is to pursue a career as a full-stack web developer.
+Currently, I possess comprehensive knowledge of Java and Spring framework for the back-end segment, and I am keen to expand my proficiency to include front-end development by mastering the React framework.
+I am eager to undertake this journey with a positive and enthusiastic approach, and I look forward to an engaging and gratifying experience :)

 **React Course For Beginners - Learn React in 8 Hours**